Female infertility: Epidemiology

 Female infertility varies widely by geographic location around the world.
-In 2010, there was an estimated 48.5 million infertile couples worldwide, and from 1990 to 2010 there was little change in levels of infertility in most of the world.
+In 2010, there were around 48.5 million infertile couples worldwide, and from 1990 to 2010 there was little change in levels of infertility in most of the world.

+The highest female infertility rates were found in Eastern Europe, the Middle East and North Africa, and southern Central Asia.

-In 2010, the countries with the lowest rates of female infertility included the South American countries of Peru, Ecuador and Bolivia, as well as in Poland, Kenya, and Republic of Korea.
-The highest rate regions included Eastern Europe, North Africa, the Middle East, Oceania, and Sub-Saharan Africa.
-The prevalence of primary infertility has increased since 1990, but secondary infertility has decreased overall.
-Rates decreased (although not prevalence) of female infertility in high-income, Central/Eastern Europe, and Central Asia regions.
-Female infertility is prevalent across the globe.
+Countries with the lowest rates of female infertility are found in Latin America and East Asia.

+North Africa, the Middle East, Oceania, and Sub-Saharan Africa also had high rates of female infertility.
+The prevalence of primary infertility has increased since 1990, while secondary infertility declined.
+Rates declined in high-income, Central/Eastern Europe, and Central Asia regions, but the prevalence of infertility remained unchanged.

+Europe

+From 1990-2010, Russian and Ukrainian women had the highest primary infertility rate in the world, with a primary fertility rate near 3% or exceeding 3%.
+Secondary infertility rates in this region were also among the highest in the world, exceeding 13%.
+Thirteen countries in Eastern Europe had the highest infertility rates in this region, and they were also among the highest in the world.

 Africa

 Sub-Saharan Africa has had decreasing levels of primary infertility from 1990 to 2010.
 Within the Sub-Saharan region, rates were lowest in Kenya, Zimbabwe, and Rwanda, while the highest rates were in Guinea, Mozambique, Angola, Gabon, and Cameroon along with Northern Africa near the Middle East.
 According to a 2004 DHS report, rates in Africa were highest in Middle and Sub-Saharan Africa, with East Africa's rates close behind.